erjank/teaching/practices.md

     state the class is in.

 Sometimes a red sticky involves a technical problem that takes a bit more time to solve.
-To prevent this issue to slow down the whole class too much, you could use the occasion to take the small break you had planned to take a bit later, giving the helper(s) time to fix the problem.
+To prevent this issue from slowing down the whole class too much, you could use the occasion to take the small break you had planned to take a bit later, giving the helper(s) time to fix the problem.

 ## Use Sticky Notes to Distribute Attention